nbeaver/why-linux-is-better/why-linux-is-better.rst

 .. _OpenSCAD: http://www.openscad.org/index.html
 .. _Cura: https://www.ultimaker.com/pages/our-software

-(This list isn't particularly significant, it's just software that has a Windows version that I would want to use.)
+(This list isn't particularly significant, it's just example open-source software that I use which has a Windows version.)

 Also, the Chocolatey development team acknowledges it `does not have package moderation or package signing`_ yet, which is significant for overcoming Window's issue with `installing software from untrusted sources`_.